 - Signal interruptions

-This is where SLAM algorithm for autonomous vehicle becomes important.
+This is where the SLAM algorithm for autonomous vehicles becomes important.

 SLAM allows,